 Skip to main content

-A guide on how to be able to track when a segment is applied or removed from an Account, Organization, or User.
+A guide on how to track when a Segment is applied or removed from an Account, Organization, or User.

 Laura Bedoya avatar